lilo-san/cha-documentation/README.md

 The device comes with 16 games pre-installed available from the user interface.

-At the time of this writting there is no official means to purchase additional games.
+At the time of this writing there is no official means to purchase additional games.

 # Hardware
 ![PCB Front](images/pcb-front-annotated-thumb.png)